 A transcript is an official document of the permanent academic record maintained by the University Registrar’s Office.
 The permanent academic record includes all TWU courses attempted, all grades assigned, degrees and TWU certificates received with majors and minors, and a summary of transfer hours accepted.
 The unofficial transcript provides the same information as well as an itemized listing of attempted, completed, and graded transfer work.
-Repeated courses no longer factored in the GPA and Academic Fresh Start courses are labeled as such and remain posted on the official and unofficial transcripts with their original grades.
+Repeated courses do not factor in the GPA and Academic Fresh Start courses are labeled as such and remain posted on the official and unofficial transcripts with their original grades.

 Additionally, the official TWU transcript notes academic status (good standing, probation, suspension, or dismissal), any active disciplinary status (suspension or expulsion), TSI statuses, a count of eligible drops subject to the State of Texas Six-Drop legislation, and core course notations.